anthoeknee/antifennel/README.md

 Early returns will compile to very ugly Fennel code, but they should be correct.

-Certain Lua constructs are not supported in Fennel such as `goto` and `repeat`.
+Fennel code does not support `goto`.

 ## Copyright

-Copyright © 2020 Phil Hagelberg and Contributors Released under the MIT/X11 license, same as Fennel
+Copyright © 2020 Phil Hagelberg and contributors Released under the MIT/X11 license, same as Fennel

 Lua parser/lexer (contents of the `lang/` directory)